tomelrod/ansible-role-network_interfaces/README.md

 Author Information
 ------------------

-Benno Joy
+based on role from Benno Joy

-Improvements from other GIT Forks
+Improvements from some other GIT Forks

-Debian Upgrades by Martin Verges
+Debian Upgrades by Martin Verges, First Colo GmbH